 Jimmy's heritage is Ngarrindjerri/ Arrernte.
 Jimmy's main role is to travel to communities that invite the Makin' Tracks team to work with them to address substance misuse issues within the communities.

 Byron is an Aboriginal man from the town of Mungindi, which is 800 kilometers inland on the NSW-QLD border.
 He grew up in the suburb of Riverwood and later Liverpool in the western suburbs of Sydney.
-Byron is the Diversion Liaison Officer with the Police Drug Diversion Project at ADAC.
+Byron's main role is to travel to communities that invite the Makin' Tracks team to work with them to address substance misuse issues within the communities.

 Billy WilsonFamily Mentor Project Officer